QuantEcon/lecture-jax/lectures/markov_asset.md

 jnp_time_multi_1 / jnp_time_1
 ```

-The speed is about the same but,
+The speed is somewhat faster.
+In addition,

 1. now we can work with much larger grids, and
 2. the memory efficient version will be significantly faster with larger grids.